yaaminiv/yaaminiv.github.io/_posts/2016-12-13-Mini-Trypsin-Digestion.md

 - Added 0.55 µg Trypsin to each sample
 - Vortexed each sample gently to thoroughly mix solution
 - Incubated samples at room temperature overnight

+The next step involves using the speed vac in the Genome Sciences buidling for 10 hours :0 But that's for another day!